Fredericton, NB / Ottawa, ON (December 28, 2020) -- What does it take to achieve greatness at the highest level of a sport?

 Athletes who possess above average ability in these four areas have a significant advantage when it comes to being successful in their respective sports.
 Scouts are tasked with the difficult job of evaluating hundreds, even thousands of players in these and many other areas.
 Certain traits can only be seen in competition, while others may be assessed through analyzing conversations and behaviors.
 As technology continues to evolve, more and more tactics are being created to help scouts in the assessment of athletes.

 Avrij Analytics is currently at the forefront of this push for new technology.
 Their AI enabled player evaluation platform is already being used by a number of forward-thinking professional sports franchises within their respective scouting departments.
-Avrij and their clients are confident that these latest breakthroughs in character analysis are and will continue to give partnering organizations a competitive advantage over the field.
+Avrij and their clients are confident that these latest breakthroughs in mindset similarity analysis are and will continue to give partnering organizations a competitive advantage over the field.

 To gain more information or connect with Avrij Analytics, visit: avrij.com/contact.